maqalaqil/ev-charger-pro/README.md

 ## 📜 License

 MIT License.
-Built with ❤️ by [your team/org name].
+Built with ❤️ by Maher alaqil & ChatGPT.

 ---